Kier's Top Ten Tips for Project Success

 A free feasibility report is offered as part of the framework and enables our experienced teams to provide a high-level viability assessment against project cost, programme and key risks.

 We also help clients understand the options for design responsibility.
-If a design team has not been appointed, we can arrange this; either through the Built Environment Consultancy Services (BECS) framework partner Perfect Circle; Scape Group’s architectural practice Lungfish; by engaging one of our supply chain partners or by appointing a client’s preferred supplier.
+If a design team has not been appointed, we can arrange this; either through the Built Environment Consultancy Services (BECS) framework partner Perfect Circle; SCAPE’s architectural practice Lungfish; by engaging one of our supply chain partners or by appointing a client’s preferred supplier.

 The free feasibility report is used to validate current project plans or develop high-level strategies where design has yet to be commissioned.
 We review anticipated costs against a range of metrics, including industry benchmarks and current market returns.